mui/material-ui/docs/pages/blog/mui-core-v5.md

 The lab hosts the incubator components that are not yet ready to move to the core.
 The main difference between the lab and the core is how the components are versioned.
-Having a separate lab package allows us to release breaking changes when necessary while the core package follows a [slower-moving policy](/versions/#release-frequency).
+Having a separate lab package allows us to release breaking changes when necessary while the core package follows a [slower cadence](/versions/#release-frequency).

 The following components are now available in the lab:

 - [LoadingButton](/components/buttons/#loading-buttons).
 It does what you would expect.
-It renders the `Button` in a loading/pending state.
+It renders the `Button` with a configurable loading/pending state.
 - [TrapFocus](/components/trap-focus/).
-This component traps the focus within a DOM node.
-For instance, it's used by the Modal for accessibility reasons.
+This component traps the keyboard focus within a DOM node.
+For example, it's used by the Modal to prevent tabbing out of the component for accessibility reasons.
 - [Masonry](/components/masonry/).
-One great use case for this component is when using the `Grid` component leads to wasting space.
+One great use case for this component is when using the `Grid` component leads to wasted space.
 It's frequently used in dashboards.

   <a href="/components/masonry/"><img src="/static/blog/mui-core-v5/masonry.png" alt="" style="width: 505px; margin-bottom: 16px;" /></a>